kubernetes-sigs/gateway-api/geps/gep-713/index.md

 An example of such is a metaresource that targets a Namespace.
 Depending on the design of the metaresource kind, the metaresource object may declare intent to affect the behavior of the namespace itself (for what concerns to the implementation of Namespaces in Kubernetes) or alternatively it can act as a means to affect the behavior of other objects that exist in the referred namespace (e.g. ConfigMaps).
 While in the former case, the (direct) target object is the Namespace itself, in the latter the (indirect) target is a set of objects of a different kind (e.g. ConfigMaps.)

 Another example of this semantic difference in the context of Gateway API objects is a metaresource that targets the `Gateway` kind, which can be:
-* a way to augment the behavior of the `Gateway` object itself (e.g. reconcile cloud infrastructure provider settings from the spec declared by the `Gateway` according the rules specified by the metaresource attached to the `Gateway`) or
+* a way to augment the behavior of the `Gateway` object itself (e.g. reconcile cloud infrastructure provider settings from the spec declared by the `Gateway` according to the rules specified by the metaresource attached to the `Gateway`) or
 * a means to augment the behavior of all `HTTPRoute` objects attached to the `Gateway` (in a way that every new `HTTPRoute` that gets created or modified so it enters the context of the `Gateway` is automatically put in the scope of the metaresource.)

 #### Declared targets versus Effective targets